Hot Stocks to Watch in the U.S. and Canada

-Among the companies with shares expected to trade actively in Monday's session are Merck & Co.
-(MRK), Regeneron Pharmaceuticals Inc. (REGN) and Seagate Technology PLC (STX).
+Among the companies with shares expected to trade actively in Monday's session are Deere & Co.
+(DE), Foot Locker Inc. (FL) and Estee Lauder Cos.
+(EL).

 Continue Reading Below